kushalsamant/kushalsamant.github.io/index.md

-# Kushal Samant
+# Kushal Samant Architects

-Architect and interior designer working at the intersection of design, research, and automation.
+Kushal Samant Architects is an architecture and interior design practice rooted in context, material intelligence, and spatial restraint.

-Currently exploring automated publishing, spatial research, and independent practice.
+The studio works across residential and cultural projects, shaping spaces that are precise, enduring, and deeply tied to everyday life.

 ## Index